a-maruf/Web-App-DevOps-Project/README.md

 4. **Set Up Disk Used Percentages Alarm** Set up an alert rule to trigger an alarm when the used disk percentage in the AKS cluster exceeds 90%.

 5. **Modify CPU and Memory Alert Rules** Adjusted the alert rules for CPU usage and memory working set percentage to trigger when they exceed 80%.
 CPU and memory are critical resources in our AKS cluster.

+Detailed documentation of the process can be found in the [Documentation - AKS Cluster Monitoring.md](https://github.com/a-maruf/Web-App-DevOps-Project/blob/main/Documentation%20-%20AKS%20Cluster%20Monitoring.md) file in the root directory of the project.

 ## Upcoming Milestones
 The upcoming milestones in the project include: